sudhirsaharan/hex-color-generator/README.md

 # hex-color-generator
-random hex-color generator to show different colors on clicking the spacebar .
+random hex-color generator to show different colors on clicking the button .